We have moved!!!

 22. Please make sure you use bins provided or take your rubbish with you.

-23. Check for tent pegs before you leave.
+23. check for tent pegs before you leave.

 What is the festival safeguarding policy?

-Child & vulnerable persons safeguarding policy & procedures: The designated ‘Safeguarding’ lead & co-ordinator is Colin Laker.
-The deputy Safeguarding lead is Danny Hardy.
-The primary responsibility for adequate supervision of each individual child & vulnerable person rests with an identified Responsible Adult.
-Every volunteer has responsibility for ensuring that no colleague has isolated contact with a child for any reason.
-This policy has been designed to protect the child & vulnerable person from possible abuse and to protect staff & volunteers from possible allegations.
+Child & vulnerable persons safeguarding policy & procedures.
+The MMF Director that is held to account for Safeguarding leadership is Colin Laker.
+The designated ‘Safeguarding’ manager is IBA Security contractor (Rachel Prosser) who will manage the day-to-day operational safeguarding activity during the festival.
+The safeguarding lead and manager are assisted by a ’Safeguarding roving patrol of 2 safeguarding volunteers’ who will be equipped with management radios, safeguarding guidelines and specific job cards (terms of reference).
+The primary ‘screening’ responsibility for adequate supervision of each individual child & vulnerable person entering the music festival arena rests with an identified Responsible Adult (from the security contractor) at the point of entry to the main arena.
+If a child or vulnerable adult is in distress, the safeguarding manager, the security team or a trained Safeguarding volunteer must be brought in to deal with the issue.
+This policy and process relates to children under the age of 18 years and vulnerable people of any age.
+This policy has been designed to protect the child & vulnerable person from possible abuse and to protect staff & volunteers from vexatious allegations.
 The safety of children and vulnerable people is paramount and all children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have the right to equal protection from all types of harm or abuse.
-All suspicions and allegations of this nature will be taken seriously and responded to swiftly and appropriately and all the Festival’s management team, staff and volunteers have a responsibility to report concerns.
+All suspicions and allegations of this nature will be taken seriously and responded to swiftly and appropriately.
+All the Festival’s management team, staff and volunteers have a responsibility to record and report concerns.
 Festival staff & volunteers must not be isolated with an individual child at any time.
-If a child is in possible distress, the security team or a trained volunteer must be contacted to arrange assistance.
-This policy and process relates to children under the age of 18 years and vulnerable people of any age.
+Every volunteer has responsibility for ensuring that no colleague has isolated contact with a child for any reason.

 Festival Environment.